Greg Hunt: Morrison government (2018–2022)

 Hunt had a prominent role during the COVID-19 pandemic in Australia.
 He was granted authority over Australia's strategy and response to the pandemic after Governor-General David Hurley enacted the Biosecurity Act 2015 on 23 March 2020.
 Hunt's leadership over Australia's public health response to the pandemic has received praise for its effectiveness in reducing transmission and following scientific advice.
 In government meetings, Hunt drew comparison's with Australia's shortcomings in responding to the 1918 flu pandemic to garner political support for the "suppression" strategy.
 Hunt also conducted national press briefings and has been prominent in the country's vaccination deployment.
 Hunt's ban on foreign travel for Australians during the pandemic has faced legal challenges but was upheld in court.
-His handling of the country’s vaccination program has drawn sharp criticism for delays and examples of mis-management, particularly in the aged care sector.
+His handling of the country's vaccination program has drawn some criticism for delays and examples of mis-management, particularly in the aged care sector.
+However, Australia's COVID-19 vaccination program reached approximately 90 per cent double-dose coverage by October 2021, achieving this milestone earlier than initially anticipated.
+By late 2021, Australia had one of the highest COVID-19 vaccination rates in the world.

-The pace of national vaccination program brought the word strollout to the national vernacular.
-A blend of rollout and stroll, the word refers to the "perceived lack of speed" in Australia's vaccine rollout.
-On November 17, Canberra's Australian National Dictionary Centre announced strollout as its pick for the word of the year, Two Australian dictionaries — and, in one poll, the Australian public — have chosen strollout as their word of the year for 2021.
+Under Hunt's leadership, telehealth services were rapidly expanded and subsequently made permanent within Medicare.
+Between 13 March 2020 and 16 March 2022, more than 100 million telehealth services were delivered to around 17 million Australians, with over $5 billion in Medicare benefits paid and more than 92,000 health practitioners using telehealth items.
+The government also pursued reforms to strengthen digital health infrastructure, including enhancements to My Health Record.

 In June 2020 Hunt announced that he would ask the Governor-General in Council to make regulations from 1 July 2020 prohibiting the importation of e-cigarettes containing vaporizer nicotine and nicotine-containing refills unless on prescription from a doctor.
 Hunt stated on Twitter that the Australian Government committed to shutting down the importation of vaping products on 1 July.
+This became one of the world's first prescription vaping models.
 By 27 July a petition endorsed by Senator Matthew Canavan and George Christensen and other backbenchers was signed by over 70,000 people, causing Hunt to extend this deadline.
 Hunt stated in a media release that he will now ask the Governor-General in Council to sign off on these regulations on 1 January 2021 to allow time for a more streamlined process for patients obtaining nicotine through their GP.

-On 2 December 2021, Hunt announced his intention to retire from politics in the 2022 federal election.